qhandyy/Bot563_Project_Version1/notebook-log.md

-Copied 20 fasta files from NCBI of GAL10 genes from separate yeast species Decided Busco would be best for QC
+Copied 20 fasta files from NCBI of GAL10 genes from separate yeast species Decided Busco would be best for Quality control

 Downloaded miniconda for busco installation miniconda was unable to solve environment